Esri/i3s-spec/profiles/meshpyramids/meshpyramids.md

 ### 3dSceneLayer

 Note that in this profile, the defaultGeometrySchema is mandatory.
-Otherwise this resource is highly similar to the 3dSceneLayer in the FM profile.

 [Meshpyramid 3dSceneLayer](./rules/docs/3dSceneLayerRules.html)

 ### 3dNodeIndexDocument

-The main difference in MP 3dNodeIndexDocuments to FM 3dNodeIndexDocument is that the features list is not part of the document.
-Furthermore, there is always exactly 1 geometry and texture resource per node.
+There is always exactly 1 geometry and texture resource per node.

 [Meshpyramid 3dNodeIndexDocument](./rules/docs/3dNodeIndexDocumentRules.html)

 ### FeatureData

-The FeatureData profile is similar to features-meshes, only there is no geometryData definition and that features do not have geometry definitions inline either, as a default schema is used.
-There are only backward references from the geometry itself, embedded as a face attribute, to features.
+The FeatureData is optional with this profile.

 [Meshpyramid FeatureData](./rules/docs/FeatureDataRules.html)

 ### SharedResources

-The Shared Resource profile is similar to features-meshes, only that symbols are not supported.

 [Meshpyramid SharedResources](./rules/docs/SharedResourceRules.html)